danog/MadelineProtoDocs/old_docs/API_docs_v105/constructors/secureValueErrorTranslationFile.md

 ---
 title: secureValueErrorTranslationFile
-description: Secure value error translation file
+description: Represents an issue with one of the files that constitute the translation of a document.
+The error is considered resolved when the file changes.
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: secureValueErrorTranslationFile